nyeogmi/moogle/README.md

 ## Sharing

 Many programming languages allow programmers to write code that modifies a data structure at the same time as it iterates over it.
+Usually the defined behavior for this situation is to crash as soon as the situation is noticed.

 For instance, try entering this into Python 3: